2018 MTQA Trainings

 Linda R. Cesario, DPM, HT (ASCP)

-Dr. Cesario is a certified histologist with more than 20 years of experience in the field of Mohs histology in hospital, research and clinical settings.
+Dr. Cesario is a certified histologist with more than 25 years of experience in the field of Mohs histology in hospital, research and clinical settings.
 She is a graduate of Temple University School of Podiatric Medicine (DPM), Montclair State University (BS, Biology) and the Mountainside Hospital School of Histotechnology (HT, ASCP).
-Dr. Cesario is president of the ASMH and has served on the Board of Directors for the past 12 years.
-She is committee chair of the MTQA Training Initiative and has been a charter MTQA trainer since the program was implemented in 2005.
-As an independent contractor, she has worked with more than 30 ACMS Mohs surgeons in the NY/NJ Metro area, giving her a wide range of technical experience.
+Dr. Cesario is past president of the ASMH and has served on the Board of Directors for the past 15 years.
+She is committee chair of the MTQA Training Program and has been a charter MTQA trainer since the program was implemented in 2005.
+As an independent contractor, she has worked with more than 40 ACMS Mohs surgeons in the NY/NJ Metro area, giving her a wide range of technical experience.
 She taught in a National Accrediting Agency for Clinical Laboratory Sciences-accredited School of Histotechnology for 10 years, as well as training numerous Mohs technicians.
 She also serves as a slide reviewer on the ACMS Slide Quality Review Committee.

 Daniel H. Gong, MS, MSO, C-PM